0x1iii1ii/PPPwn-Luckfox/README.md

 ## Update PPPwn-Luckfox
 For SD card with Ubuntu.
-log in to your luckfox, connect it to the internet, then run these cmd:
+log in to your luckfox, connect it to the internet, then run this cmd:
 ```sh
 cd PPPwn-Luckfox
 sudo ./update.sh
 ```
-For NAND, you need to manually copy the update files to luckfox using MobaXterm, then run these cmd.
+For NAND, you need to manually copy the update files to luckfox using MobaXterm, then run this cmd.
 ```sh
 cd PPPwn-Luckfox
 ./install_NAND.sh
 ```
-## * Special Note for Luckfox Pico/Mini with SD card
+## * Special Note for Luckfox Pico/Mini
-Ignore this if you use Pro/Max/Plus version.
+Ignore this if you use Plus/Pro/Max version.
 For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine, and burn the Ubuntu image with `pico plus image` and follow the same step as other boards.
-Same with the NAND method by burn the buildroot of `Luckfox_Pico_Plus_Flash`.
+Same with the NAND method by burning the buildroot image `Luckfox_Pico_Plus_Flash`.
 See the wiring in the `Issues` tab.

 ## Installation Hardware